EMBARGOED FOR RELEASE: Sunday, Aug. 20, 2017, 5 a.m. Eastern Time

 Note to journalists: Please report that this research will be presented at a meeting of the American Chemical Society.

-The researchers are presenting their results today at the 254th National Meeting & Exposition of the American Chemical Society (ACS).
+The researchers are presenting their findings today at the 254th National Meeting & Exposition of the American Chemical Society (ACS).
 ACS, the world’s largest scientific society, is holding the meeting here through Thursday.
 It features nearly 9,400 presentations on a wide range of science topics.

 The American Chemical Society, the world’s largest scientific society, is a not-for-profit organization chartered by the U.S. Congress.
 ACS is a global leader in providing access to chemistry-related information and research through its multiple databases, peer-reviewed journals and scientific conferences.
 ACS does not conduct research, but publishes and publicizes peer-reviewed scientific studies.
 Its main offices are in Washington, D.C., and Columbus, Ohio.